About Gate Healing & Jonathan

 Background and Training

-I am a Licensed Professional Counselor and Board Approved Supervisor (LPC-s) in the state of Texas.
-I earned my Master’s degree from the University of Minnesota’s Counseling and Student Personnel Psychology program, which is consistently ranked among the top counseling programs in the country.
-My training is broad, and that is by design.
-Specializing in one narrow lane was never the right fit for how I work.
-I draw from multiple frameworks depending on what the situation calls for.
+I am a Licensed Professional Counselor and Board Approved Supervisor (LPC-S) in the state of Texas.
+I earned my Master’s degree at the University of Minnesota, in the program then called Counseling and Student Personnel Psychology and now known as Counselor Education, a CACREP-accredited program that U.S. News & World Report consistently ranks among the top in the country.
+I draw from multiple evidence-based frameworks depending on what the situation calls for.

 Early in my career, I received direct training and live clinical supervision from